vikasverma101/SchemeScout/README.md

 ### Frontend

-Deploy the frontend to Render as a static site or a React web service.
+Deploy the frontend to Render as a static site.

 ### Backend

-Deploy the backend as a Node/Express service on Render.
+Deploy the backend as a web service on Render.

 ### Database

 Use MongoDB Atlas for production data storage.

-> For Render deployment, set `FRONTEND_URL` to your frontend service URL so the backend CORS policy only allows trusted requests.